Allergen Awareness

 The key to substituting successfully lies in understanding what kind of dish you’re making and knowing what role the eggs play.10 In one recipe, eggs might be used to help with leavening, while in another, they might be a binding agent.
 Knowing their purpose will help you find the right substitutes for customers with allergies.11

-8. Avoid Egg Beaters
+8. Avoid egg beaters

 Egg substitutes like Egg Beaters might seem like a safe bet for your egg-averse customers, but these still contain egg protein and could trigger dangerous allergic reactions.